 When you're in the middle of your job search trying to land your dream position, the interview process can seem like a long, daunting journey full of obstacles meant to fill you with doubt.
 “Are they only interviewing me because the person they want hasn't accepted the offer yet?
-Why haven't they followed up yet?
-We get it — there is a lot of distance between candidates and their interviewers.
+Why haven't the hiring managers followed followed up yet?
+We get it — there is a lot of distance between candidates and their interviewers during the hiring process.
 Luckily, we spoke with one of our own, Emma Wise, who was just in a job search only a few months ago.
 She told us about her transition from job seeker to hiring manager, describing the complexities of the interview process and what it's like on the other side of the table.

 You were recently in a job hunt.
 How long did it take for you to land the job?